Diamondbacks vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has 21 doubles, a triple, eight home runs, 20 walks and 38 RBI (81 total hits).
-He has swiped three bases.
+- Castellanos has put up 83 hits with 23 doubles, a triple, eight home runs and 20 walks.
+He has driven in 41 runs with three stolen bases.

-- Castellanos has picked up at least one hit in two games in a row.
-In his last five games he is batting .316 with a double, a home run, two walks and three RBI.
+- Castellanos hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .318 with three doubles, a home run, a walk and six RBI.

 Castellanos Recent Games